hot-glue-for-rails/hot-glue/README.md

 # VERSION HISTORY
-#### TBR - v0.5.8 -
+#### 2023-03-01 - v0.5.8

-• fixes spec assertions for enums to work with the enum `_label` field
+• Fixes spec assertions for enums to work with the enum `_label` field (when provided).

-• fixes form-label-position (before/after) so that a carriage return is placed between the label & field
+• Fixes `--form-label-position` (before/after) so that a carriage return is placed between the label & field correctly for either choice

-• all spec files are now created in `spec/features/` folder (previously was `spec/system/`)
+• All spec files are now created in `spec/features/` folder (previously was `spec/system/` with `type: :feature`; they no longer have `type: :feature` as this is not necessary when they are in the `spec/features` folder)

+• Corrects the hawk scope to only add the plural related entity when NOT using the shorthand `{ ... }`

-• BEM (block element modifier)-style has been added list headings, show cells, edit cells; format is
+• BEM (block element modifier)-style has been added list headings, show cells, edit cells.
+These class names will get added to the `<div>` tags for both the heading and cells.

+The format is as follows:

 For headings
     `heading--{singular}--{field name}-{field name}-{field name}`